FAQs

 - Please submit your application using this form.
 Applications are due by September 1st at 11:59PM EDT.

-- During November and December select FBYC and Fellowship alumni along with Bow Seat staff will interview each finalist and choose 10 True Blue Fellows.
+- During November and December select FBYC and Fellowship alumni along with Bow Seat staff will interview each finalist and choose at least 10 True Blue Fellows.

-- The True Blue Fellowship begins January 2025
+- The True Blue Fellowship begins in January

 Supporting documentation is optional.
 This is a space to include photos, news articles, social media posts, etc. of your project if you have any.
 Please keep any documentation focused specifically on your project.